Sweden in the Eurovision Song Contest 1959: Competing entries

 There is no information on the songs that did not manage to qualify from the radio semi finals.
 Live recordings of all eight songs competing in the grand final have survived and the full results of the final could be reconstructed.

 Final

 The final was broadcast on Sveriges Radio TV and Sveriges Radio P1 from Cirkus, Stockholm and the presenter was Thore Ehrling.
-"Augustin" was chosen by an expert jury.
+"Augustin" was chosen by a jury of music experts.
 The winning title "Augustin" was written by Åke Gerhard and composed by Harry Sandin.